Surrogate Home Birth for Two Fathers

 Contractions started coming in waves as I pumped.
 It was such hard work to get my body started, but it was doing it.
 I felt empowered and ready to achieve this birth.
 This was it.
 Today was the day we were bringing this babe into the world.

-The midwife, my husband and the daddies all arrived around 5:30 p.m.
-Contractions were steady, but I had to continue to pump to bring them on.
-We did another round of antibiotics, and the midwife checked me.
-I was about 3 to 4 centimeters.
+At around 5:30 p.m., the midwife, my husband, and the daddies all arrived.
+Contractions were steady, but I had to continue pumping to bring them on.
+We did another round of antibiotics, and the midwife did another cervical check; I was about 3 to 4 centimeters dilated.

-Contractions started getting really hard, and I decided to get in the birthing pool.
+Before long, contractions started to get really difficult, and I decided to get into the birthing pool.
 It was a great relief.
 Keeping my body in labor was a challenge.
-We were in and out of the tub, pumping, sitting on the toilet, bouncing on the ball.
+We were in and out of the tub, pumping, sitting on the toilet, and bouncing on the ball.
 So much work … so much pain.
 The guys were right by my side and encouraged me each step of the way.
-It was magical.
+Despite the intensity, it was magical.

-Around 11 p.m. the midwife checked me, and I was around 6 centimeters, with a hard lip left.
+Around 11 p.m. the midwife checked my cervix, and I was around 6 centimeters dilated, with a hard lip left.
 She had me push through it to 7 to 8 centimeters when her hand was there to stretch it.
-It beyond exhausted me.
-I felt done at that point and wanted to sleep—then contractions stopped.
-It was so intense.
-I had minor contractions on and off while I laid on the couch feeling defeated.
+I was beyond exhausted and I just wanted to sleep—then contractions stopped.
+It was agonizing.
+As the hours passed, I had minor contractions on and off while I lay on the couch feeling defeated.

 In the Throes of Labor

-The midwife came and had a talk with me.
+Eventually, the midwife came and talked with me.
 She felt that if things didn’t pick up, we should transfer to the hospital to get some drugs to bring on stronger contractions.
-This is where I broke down.
+This is where I broke down; this was not part of my birth plan.
 I knew that a transfer to the hospital and medications meant for sure I would get an epidural—and then what next?!
-I cried and felt defeated.
-But I got up, got on the pump and kept trying.
+I cried and felt broken.
+But I got up, got on the pump, and kept trying.

-The midwife checked me again, and I was still around the same.
-I was exhausted.
-But we pushed forward.
-I drank some ginger-ale, had a popsicle.
-This seemed to give me a burst of energy.
+The midwife checked my cervix again, but there was no change.
+I was exhausted but we pushed forward.
+I drank some ginger ale and had a popsicle—this seemed to give me a burst of energy.

-We decided a walk was a good plan to get things moving.
+To help get things moving again, we decided a walk was a good plan.
 With the guys by my side, we wandered outside to the silence of the night under the beautiful moonlight.
 They showered me with praise and told me how strong I was.
 I shared my fears with them, and they held me up as the walk brought on very strong contractions.
 My back was killing me at this point.
 Jean had a brilliant idea and brought me a heating pad.
-It was the exact thing I needed.
+It was exactly what I needed.

-We then had to come back in for another round of antibiotics.
-I sat quietly through this round and slept for 20 minutes sitting up.
-It was crazy how tired I truly was.
+We then had to come back inside for another round of antibiotics.
+I sat quietly through this round and slept sitting up for 20 minutes.
+It was wild how truly tired I felt.